incandescent/mbt/README.md

 ##Release for PhoneGap

-    grunt release phonegap
+    grunt release

-Release task lints, minifies and packages all JavaScript files listed in `files.js` file into one file called `assets/app.js`.
+Release task lints, minifies and packages all JavaScript files listed in `files.js` file into one file:
+`assets/app.js`.

-It also appends `cordova.js` (the PhoneGap source file) to head element of `index.html` and copies all files ready for PhoneGap into `iphone` and `android` folders.
+It ppends `cordova.js` (the PhoneGap source file) to files list before minifaction.
+In addition to source minification it copies `app.css` and `app.js` from `assets` into `iphone` and `android` folders.

 ##License:
 <pre>